ropellad/LDD3-Notes/Chapter_3_Char_Drivers.md

 unsigned long copy_from_user(void *to, const void __user *from, unsigned long count);
 ```

 They behave like normal memcpy functions.
 These functions will check if the user space pointer is valid.
-The return value is the amount of memory still to be copied.The scull code looks for this error return, and returns -EFAULT to the user if it’s not 0.
+The return value is the amount of memory still to be copied.
+The scull code looks for this error return, and returns -EFAULT to the user if it’s not 0.

 Read and write should generally update the file position at the pointer to offp to represent the current file position after successful completion of the system call.
 The kernel then propagates the file position change back into the file structure when appropriate.